DavidSilveraGabriel/EEG-classification/README.md

+#Introduction

+Brain Computer Interfaces (BCI) are a technology based on the acquisition and processing of brain signals for the control of various devices.
+Its main objective is to provide a new outlet channel to the user's brain that requires voluntary adaptive control.
+BCIs usually focus on recognizing events that are acquired by methods like the Electroencephalogram (EEG).
+These events represent different mental states, which should be identified as different classes by a classification system.
+In BCI, after acquiring the brain signals, they are prepared for further processing.
+To extract and select the characteristics various methods are applied, in which, in Depending on the type of control signals used, it would be appropriate to identify a subset that optimizes the tasks for their classification.
+The selection of the most discriminative characteristics is essential when designing Functional BCI.

 # Using-mne-and-braindecode
 in this mini project i will use the libraries [mne](https://mne.tools/dev/index.html) and [braindecode](https://robintibor.github.io/braindecode/index.html) to analyze and classify public domain EEG(ML) signals provided by [physionet.org](https://physionet.org/content/eegmmidb/1.0.0/) here the [paper](https://arxiv.org/pdf/1703.05051.pdf) from braindecode